 1. Prospects and New Leads are Attending

 Attending an event your prospects aren’t at is kind of like running ads targeted towards the completely wrong audience.

-Even if you’re given a free pass or asked to speak on a panel.
+Even if you’re given a free pass or asked to speak on a panel, it’s still useless.
 These things might make you feel good inside and boost your confidence, but feeling good doesn’t keep the lights on.

-But meeting with potential prospects and leads does pay the bills, as meetings are the top driver of a return on event.
-Meetings should be scheduled in advance of the event using social media, advertising, and having your sales team reach out to their pipeline.
+But meeting with prospects and potential leads do pay the bills, as meetings are the top driver of ROI.
+Meetings should be scheduled in advance of the conference or trade show, preferably using SummitSync’s meeting automation platform, but you can also use social media, advertising, or have your sales team reach out directly to their pipeline.